Albatross of The Petrel Station

 Scientific name: Thalassarche bulleri

-Buller’s Albatross is a beautiful and very distinctive species, with a dark hood and a striking black and bright yellow bill.
-It is always a pleasure to see well offshore.
+Buller’s Albatross are a beautiful and very distinctive species, with a dark hood , a striking black and bright yellow bill, and thick leading edge on their underwing they are simply stunning to see soaring around the boat on their 2.2 metre wingspan, and are alway a pleasure to see offshore.

-This is a New Zealand endemic and one of the regular albatross encountered on The Petrel Station seabird tours, with a wingspan of up to 2.2 metres.
+They’re a New Zealand endemic and one of the regular albatross encountered on The Petrel Station seabird tours.
 Most breed on islands further south, but there is also a tiny population on the Three Kings Islands, the most northern albatross breeding site in New Zealand.

 Campbell Albatross